Top 10 most beautiful mosques in Iran

 7. Blue Mosque, Tabriz

 Blue Mosque or the Turquoise of Islam is covered beautifully with blue tiles.
-The mosque was built in 1465 by the order of Jahan Shah, the ruler of the Qaraqouyunlu Dynasty and it was suffered in a massive earthquake in 1779.
+The mosque was built in 1465 by the order of Jahan Shah, the ruler of the Qaraqouyunlu Dynasty and it suffered in a massive earthquake in 1779.

 The Blue Mosque was a member of a larger architectural complex called the Mozafriya Collection.
 This collection consisted of a mosque, a monastery, a courtyard, a library, and other parts, all of which were destroyed, and of all the buildings, just the blue mosque remains.